Morning: Free Museums

 Afternoon: Hyde Park or Bargain Shopping

-BUDGET TIP: If you're keen to see the sites of London for free, take London Bus Route 4 for a cheap sightseeing tour!
-If you already have an Oyster Card or Travelcard, you will not need to pay for this journey.
-The 4 goes past Waterloo, the Houses of Parliament, Fleet Street, St Paul's Cathedral and the Barbican.
+BUDGET TIPS: take London Bus Route 4 for a cheap sightseeing tour!
+You can use your Visitor Oyster Card or Oyster Card for this journey.
+The number 4 bus will take you past Waterloo, the Houses of Parliament, Fleet Street, St Paul's Cathedral and the Barbican.

-Alternatively, London Bus Route 88 will take you from Camden to Clapham via Regent and Oxford Streets, Piccadilly Circus, Trafalgar Square, Westminster Abbey, Big Ben, the Houses of Parliament and Tate Britain, before it passes the river Thames.
-Again, you will not need to pay for this journey if you already have an Oyster Card or Travelcard.
+Alternatively, London Bus Route 88 will take you from Camden to Clapham via Regent Street and Oxford Street, Piccadilly Circus, Trafalgar Square, Westminster Abbey, Big Ben, the Houses of Parliament and Tate Britain, before it passes the river Thames.
+Again, you can just use your Visitor Oyster Card or Oyster Card for this journey.

 Evening: Discount West End Theatre Tickets

 For dinner, return to Leicester Square in Central London.
-Avoid the pricier bars and restaurants right on the square and check out Chinatown – centred on Gerrard Street – which has loads of cheap restaurants.
+Avoid the pricier bars and restaurants right on the square and check out Chinatown – centred on Gerrard Street – which has lots of cheap restaurants if you look carefully.
+Another handy tip is to grab a Tastecard, which gets you a wide range of restaurant special offers across London.

-If that seems too hectic, head to the TKTS booth in the middle of Leicester Square, where you can buy tickets at up to 50% off for West End shows both on the day and up to seven days in advance.
+If that seems too hectic, head to the TKTS booth in the middle of Leicester Square, where you can buy cheap theatre tickets at up to 50% off for West End shows both on the day and up to seven days in advance.
+You can also avoid the queues, save up to 66% and guarantee to see the show you want by booking theatre tickets online in advance.

 A decent cheap option for filmgoers is the Prince Charles Cinema which shows just-off-new-release films for discounted ticket prices.
-Tickets start from £8.00 per person (cheaper for members).
-The cinema also screens popular Sing-A-Long-A films, and you're encouraged to sing along, out loud, to your favourite movie musical!
+Cheap tickets start from £8.00 per person (cheaper for members).
+The cinema also screens popular Sing-a-Long-a films, where you're encouraged to sing along, out loud, to your favourite movie musicals, including Frozen and Grease!

 Finally, those who want a late-night culture fix can check out one of the free Museum and Gallery Lates.